PhantomChain/docs/docs/introduction/ark/understanding-transactions-and-block-propagation.md

 ![Transactions 5](./assets/understanding-transactions-and-block-propagation/Transactions_05.png)

-For ease of understanding from now forward in this example, just consider "nodes" and "forging delegates" as verifiers on the ZINC network.
+For ease of understanding from now forward in this example, just consider "nodes" and "forging delegates" as verifiers on the XPH network.
 If you are interested in learning more about **nodes** consult our section on [Peers and Nodes, what are they and what is their role in the network?](http://www.phantom.org/) and for delegates, [What is DPOS and how it relates to other consensus mechanisms](/introduction/ark/what-is-delegated-proof-of-stake).

 ![Transactions 6](./assets/understanding-transactions-and-block-propagation/Transactions_06.png)

-A node on the network will check the inputs/outputs of the transaction and verify that Dustin has the ZINC necessary to send the 100 ZINC plus the transaction fee (more on fees at the end of the section).  once that Node has verified Dustin's transaction as legitimate it signals that determination to the rest of the network.
+A node on the network will check the inputs/outputs of the transaction and verify that Dustin has the XPH necessary to send the 100 XPH plus the transaction fee (more on fees at the end of the section).  once that Node has verified Dustin's transaction as legitimate it signals that determination to the rest of the network.

 ![Transactions 7](./assets/understanding-transactions-and-block-propagation/Transactions_07.png)